-When searching for the word “Googol” Wikipedia advices “Not to be confused with Google.”
-But, is there any relationship in between those concepts?
+When searching for the word “Googol” Wikipedia advises “Not to be confused with Google.”
+But, is there any relationship between those concepts?

 What is a Googol in Math? and how many zeros are in a googol?

 A googol is the large number 10100; that is, the digit 1 followed by 100 zeroes.

 In 1920, 9-year-old Milton Sirotta, nephew of American mathematician Edward Kasner coined it.
 Kasner popularized the concept in his book Mathematics and the Imagination in 1940.